rboyer503/fs-interpreter/FSIDataCollectTool/README.md

 Main Menu
 ---------
-Press the desired key to trigger various actions as defined in the menu:
+Press the desired key to trigger various actions as defined in the menu.

     ESC:    Exit
     SPACE:  Pause
     ?:      Display this menu